-It is common for separating couples (either married or unmarried) to agree an appropriate level of child maintenance between themselves and therefore the Child Support Agency (soon to be renamed as CMEC) may never be involved.
+It’s common for separating couples (either married or unmarried) to agree an appropriate level of child maintenance between themselves, so the Child Maintenance Service (CMS) may never be involved.

-However, even if not directly involved, the principles adopted by the CSA in calculating the appropriate level of maintenance are carefully considered when agreeing matters directly.
+However, even if not directly involved, the principles adopted by the CMS in calculating the appropriate level of maintenance are carefully considered when agreeing matters directly.

-A claim for child maintenance is usually dealt with for married couples as part of an overall negotiated agreement about your financial claims upon divorce and for unmarried couples when considering what other financial arrangements can be made for the child or the applicant upon separation e.g when considering your potential property rights or other financial claims on behalf of a child such as capital support from the non-resident parent.
+For married couples, child maintenance is usually dealt with as part of an overall negotiated financial agreement upon divorce.
+For unmarried couples, it’s usually dealt with when considering what other financial arrangements can be made for the children upon separation.
+(For example, when considering your potential property rights or other financial claims on behalf of a child, such as capital support from the non-resident parent).

 The court does, however, retain jurisdiction to make a ‘top up’ order in cases involving earnings above £156,000 gross per year.
 The court rather than the CMS has responsibility for sorting out private school fees or where a child has special needs resulting from a disability, again, unless you reach an agreement yourselves.

 Family Law Partner